Amyotrophic Lateral Sclerosis (ALS) Testing Program

 Clinical Features

 ALS has a heterogeneous clinical presentation with variable disease progression and age-related penetrance.
 Classic ALS presentation occurs in ~70% of all cases.
-About two-thirds of classic cases present with spinal neurodegenerative primarily affecting lower leg and upper arm motor neurons and one-third of classic cases present with bulbar involvement resulting in dysartheria and/or dysphagia.
-5-15% of all ALS cases present with bulbar or spinal neurodegeneration and dementia; 5% present with bulbar only features without spreading to other regions; and 10% present with only lower motor neuron involvement (van Es et al. 2017.
-PubMed ID: 28552366; Siddique and Siddique.
-2019.
+About two-thirds of classic cases present with spinal neurodegeneration primarily affecting lower leg and upper arm motor neurons and one-third of classic cases present with bulbar involvement resulting in dysartheria and/or dysphagia.
+Of all ALS cases, 5%-15% present with bulbar or spinal neurodegeneration and dementia; 5% present with bulbar only features without spreading to other regions; and 10% present with only lower motor neuron involvement (van Es et al. 2017.
+PubMed ID: 28552366; Siddique et al. 2023.
 PubMed ID: 20301623; Brown and Al-Chalabi.
 2017.
 PubMed ID: 28700839).

 Testing Strategy